SumoLogic/sumologic-documentation/docs/search/Search-Query-Language/01-Parse-Operators/03-Parse-JSON-Formatted-Logs.md

 produces these results:

-![json multiple keys displayed in results.png](../../static/img/Search-Query-Language/01-Parse-Operators/03-Parse-JSON-Formatted-Logs/json%20multiple%20keys%20displayed%20in%20results.png)
+![json multiple keys displayed in results.png](../../static/img/Search-Query-Language/01-Parse-Operators/03-Parse-JSON-Formatted-Logs/json-multiple-keys-displayed-in-results.png)

 In addition, you can assign names to fields that differ from their original key names.
-To use `aID` instead of `accountId` and `eName` instead of `eventName`, you'd use the `as` option like this:
+To use `aID` instead of `accountId` and `eName` instead of `eventName`, you could use the `as` option like this:

 `_index=sumologic_audit_events | json "accountId", "eventName" as aID, eName | fields aID, eName`

 which gives you these results:

 ![json rename key
-names.png](../../static/img/Search-Query-Language/01-Parse-Operators/03-Parse-JSON-Formatted-Logs/json%20rename%20key%20names.png)
+names.png](../../static/img/Search-Query-Language/01-Parse-Operators/03-Parse-JSON-Formatted-Logs/json-rename-key-names.png)

 ### Extracting a nested key